tshepang/mrh/README.md

 # mrh - multiple git repo helper

-This tool crawls children directories for git repos, and pokes them for various bits of info.
+This tool crawls current and children directories for git repos, and check if there are changes that are not committed.

-**This is very unfinished**,
-and only displays paths of git repos, as well as a count of uncommited changes;
-the following are just future plans:

 Show all repos:

     $ mrh
+    foo (2 changes)
+    bar
+    baz (1 changes)

+    $ mrh --changed
+    foo (2 changes)
+    baz (1 changes)

+Show all repos that have uncommitted changes:

+    mrh --changed

+Maybe in future we'll have more informative output:

+    $ mrh
     foo <latest tag> (checkout not matching tag, untracked files) bar untagged (uncommitted changes, unpushed commits)
     baz v3.0.0

-    $ mrh all --quiet/--silent
-    foo
-    bar
-    baz

-Show all repos that have uncommitted changes:

-    mrh uncommitted

-Show all repos that have unpushed commits:

-    mrh unpushed

 ## notes